dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

 In addition, we may collect one or all of the following two metrics:

 - `Cumulative total`: Cumulative number of people tested, tests performed or samples tested (dependant on `Units`).
-- `Daily change in cumulative total`: Daily number of new people tested, tests performed or samples tested (dependand on `Units`).
+- `Daily change in cumulative total`: Daily number of new people tested, tests performed or samples tested (dependant on `Units`).

-To better understand which metric is preferred in each case, please read the [following section](#how-do-we-prioritize-test-metrics).
+ Please read the [following section](#how-do-we-prioritize-test-metrics) to understand better which metric is preferred in each case.

 Finally, if we deem it appropriate, we also estimate the positive rate (`Positive rate`).
 This is done whenever we consider that the data provided by JHU on confirmed cases might be inaccurate.